MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsOrganizationalAutoAttendantDialScope.md

 ```

 ## DESCRIPTION
-This cmdlet creates a new dial-scope to be used with Organizational Auto Attendant (OAA) service.
+This cmdlet creates a new dial-scope to be used with Auto Attendant (AA) service.
 OAAs use dial-scopes to restrict the scope of call transfers that can be made through directory lookup feature.

 **NOTE**
 - The returned dial-scope model composes a member for the underlying type/implementation, e.g. in case of the group-based dial scope, in order to modify its Group IDs, you can access them through `DialScope.GroupScope.GroupIds`.